tmarktaylor/monotable/README.rst

 `More Examples`_

+.. _directives:

 List of format directives
 =========================

 Read about all the format directive syntax in the full `Documentation`_.
-Follow the Format directives link the Quick Links section.
+Follow the Format directives link in the Quick Links section.

 none=ccc
     render cell type None as characters ccc.